AdobeDocs/uix/src/pages/services/aem-assets-view/code-generation/index.md

 Create a directory and run the following commands from that directory:

-1. First, select the appropriate organization.
+1. Select the appropriate organization.

     ```shell
     ➜  demo-extension-project % aio app init